AI Where It Matters: Where, Why, and How Developers Want AI Support in Daily Work: Discussion

 \subsection{Implications for practice}

-A key implication is to favor \textit{augmentation over blunt automation}.
-Developers prefer AI that amplifies creativity and complexity, not just removes toil, consistent with evidence linking meaningful work to growth and contribution rather than extrinsic rewards~\cite{lips2022we}.
-The ``human / AI / human+AI'' framing~\cite{msft_nfw} applies: some activities remain human-led, some AI-led, and many are best as human+AI.
-Our map shows where each mode fits today and where to invest to enhance meaning rather than hollow it out.
+\textit{\textbf{Augmentation over blunt automation}:} Developers prefer AI that amplifies creativity and craft, not just removes toil, consistent with evidence linking meaningful work to growth and contribution~\cite{lips2022we}.
+The \textit{``human / AI / human+AI''} framing~\cite{msft_nfw} applies: some activities are best human-led, some AI-led, and many human+AI.
+Our map shows where each mode fits today and where to invest to enhance rather than hollow out meaningful work.